 Jemand auf YT: „Marty Willson-Piper’s guitar so transports this song into wondrous otherworldly places.“ Alle Gitarren, actually.

-Your little envelope just makes me feel cold
+Draconian winter, unforetold One solar day, suddenly you’re old Your little envelope just makes me feel cold Makes destination start to unfold

 Live im italienischen TV 1988.
 Kommentare: